AutoDarkMode/Windows-Auto-Night-Mode/PRIVACY.md

 GitHub could collect some personal data while communicating with the GitHub Servers.
 Because of this, the GitHub data protection regulation applies:

 https://docs.github.com/en/github/site-policy/github-privacy-statement

+### This App can access following user data:
+* Picture folder (for choosing a Wallpaper, locally saved)
+* File System (for choosing a Windows Theme, locally saved)
+* Location service (for calculating sunrise)
+* Internet connection (for checking updates)

 ### Changes to our Privacy Statement
 Auto Dark Mode may change our Privacy Statement from time to time.